-After child birth, it takes time for the soft tissues to settle back to a baseline postpartum state.
+After childbirth, it takes time for the soft tissues to settle back to a baseline postpartum state.
 Every woman is different.
 Some women have more elasticity to their skin and muscle fascia – and “bounce back” closer to their pre-pregnancy form.
 Other women have less elasticity to the skin, and develop various amounts of skin laxity (or loose skin) or stretch marks.
-Muscle fascia weakness, especially the Abdominal muscles, can often remain after childbirth.
+Muscle fascia weakness, especially in the Abdominal muscles, can often remain after childbirth.

 This can cause mothers to have widened rectus muscles with a bulging abdomen and poor posture.
 This rectus diastasis (spread thin abdominal muscle fascia) can also magnify an existing hernia, or develop into an eventual hernia.
-I usually try to tell postpartum mothers to wait until they have stopped breast feeding, have returned close to their pre-pregnancy weight, and ideally are at least 6 months after childbirth – before considering which body contouring procedure to pursue.
-Everyone is different, and a consultation with an ABPS board certified plastic surgeon should be had at this time.
+I usually try to tell postpartum mothers to wait until they have stopped breastfeeding, have returned close to their pre-pregnancy weight, and ideally are at least 6 months after childbirth – before considering which body contouring procedure to pursue.
+Everyone is different, and a consultation with an ABPS board-certified plastic surgeon should be had at this time.